corestoreio/caddy-esi/README.md

 - `ttl`, global time-to-live in the cache for ESI data.
 Defaults to zero, caching disabled.
 Can only occur one time.
 - `cache` defines a cache service which stores the retrieved data from a e.g. micro service but only when the ttl (within an ESI tag) has been set.
 Can only occur multiple times.
-- `request_id_hash` optional and special directive on how to identify a request to the same page.
+- `request_id_source` optional and special directive on how to identify a request to the same page.
 More information will be soon available.
 - `allowed_methods` optional, defaults to GET only.
 - ... ?